privet100/transcendence/README.md

   + You must implement some form of validation for forms and any user input, either within the base page if no backend is used or on the server side if a backend is employed.
 (Validation by Front-end)
   + Regardless of whether you choose to implement the JWT Security module with 2FA, it’s crucial to prioritize the security of your website.
 (OK)
   + For instance, if you opt to create an API, ensure your routes are protected.
 Remember, even if you decide not to use JWT tokens, securing the site remains essential.
+* **Forbidden (403).
+CSRF verification failed.
+Request aborted. когда создала суперпользлвателя и вхожу в длжанго.**
+  + Origin checking failed - https://localhost:4443 does not match any trusted origins.
+  + a **genuine Cross Site Request Forgery**, or when Django’s CSRF mechanism has not been used correctly
+  + for POST forms, ensure:
+    - your browser is accepting cookies
+    - the view function passes a request to the template’s render method
+    - in the template, there is a {% csrf_token %} template tag inside each POST form that targets an internal URL
+    - the form has a valid CSRF token.
+After logging in in another browser tab or hitting the back button after a login, you may need to reload the page with the form, because the token is rotated after a login

 ### COOKIE LOCALSTORAGE SESSIONSTORAGE